carlosrzdr/CodingChallengeBackendPP/README.md

 ### Build container image 🔧

 _Execute the following command to build the image.
-The name given to the image is flask-app_
+The name given to the image is flask-app-container_

 ```
 docker image build -t flask-app .